ralfstuckert/kotlin-context-parameters/doc/lambdas.md

     // TODO use logger and user
 }
 ```
-As you can see, they are not named, so how do I reference them to e.g. log the given user?
-The Kotlin
+Currently, named context parameters are not supported in function types, so how do I reference them to e.g. log the given user?
-standard lib provides a helper function that allows us to retrieve the context parameter of a given type:
+The Kotlin standard lib provides a helper function that allows us to retrieve the context parameter of a given type:

 ```kotlin
 context(context: A)